FSharpBristol/FSharp-Template-for-Aws-Lambda/README.md

 dotnet lambda package --configuration Release --framework netcoreapp1.0
 ```

 This will output the package zip to `bin\Release\netcoreapp1.0\FSharpLambdaTemplate.zip`.
-When creating the AWS Lambda this is the zip file you will provide
+When creating the AWS Lambda this is the zip file you will provide.

 ## Setting up an AWS Function